Kriptel/RuleScript/docs/advanced.md

 trace('${a.a}: ${a.b() + ' ' + a.c(true)}'); // RuleScript: Hello World
 ```

+---

 ### Regular expressions
 ```haxe
 ~/haxe/i;
 ```

+---

 ### Typedefs

+> [!NOTE]
-Allows you to set the type path to any value.
-Has a higher resolve priority than classes, abstracts, or enums, but lower than `resolveScript`
+> Allows you to set the type path to any value.
+Has a higher resolve priority than classes, abstracts, or enums, but lower than `resolveScript`.

 ```haxe
 Typedefs.register('hello.world.HxParser', HxParser);